 8. Anne of Ingleside (1939)

 The downside to reading them in this way is that the timeline skips around a bit.
-Book number six actually is written from the point of view of her children, and the following two books return to Anne and her marriage.
+Book six is actually written from the point of view of Anne’s children, and the following two books return to Anne and her marriage.

 The Anne of Green Gables Books in Chronological Order

 Here are the books in chronological order.
-While this is not the order in which the books were originally published, this is the order that Montgomery recommended reading the books.
+While this is not the order in which they were originally published, it is the order in which Montgomery recommended reading them.

 While you may think it makes sense to read the books in the order they were published because that’s the way the original audience would have read them, when an author recommends reading them in a different order, there may be a good reason for that.

-Typically, it means that there’s information that the author decided to include earlier in the story that he or she thinks is important for understanding the later books.
+Typically, it means that the author decided to include information earlier in the story that he or she thinks is important for understanding the later books.

 In this case, it will also create a more cohesive reading experience.